Northern General Hospital

 The Northern General Hospital is a large teaching hospital and Major Trauma Centre in Sheffield, England.
-Its departments include Accident and Emergency for adults, with children being treated at the Sheffield Children's Hospital on Western Bank.
+Its departments include accident and emergency for adults, with children being treated at the Sheffield Children's Hospital on Western Bank.
 The hospital is managed by the Sheffield Teaching Hospitals NHS Foundation Trust.

 History

 The hospital has its origins in the Fir Vale workhouse and infirmary for which the foundation stone was laid in 1878.
-When it opened in September 1881 the infirmary block had capacity for 366 patients.
+When it opened in September 1881, the infirmary block had capacity for 366 patients.
 A ward for treating women with venereal diseases was established in the 1890s.
 The infirmary block was re-built and became the Sheffield Union Hospital when the workhouse was renamed the Fir Vale Institution in 1906.
-The Sheffield Union Hospital became the Fir Vale Hospital and the Fir Vale Institution became Fir Vale House a few years later.
+The Sheffield Union Hospital became the Fir Vale Hospital, and the Fir Vale Institution became Fir Vale House a few years later.

-In 1930 the names changed again and the Fir Vale Hospital became the City General Hospital and Fir Vale House became the Fir Vale Infirmary.
+In 1930, the names changed again and the Fir Vale Hospital became the City General Hospital and Fir Vale House became the Fir Vale Infirmary.
 The City General Hospital performed the world's first heart valve replacement operation in 1955 before it merged with the Fir Vale Infirmary to form the Northern General Hospital in 1967.
 The hospital was the main receiving station for the victims of the Hillsborough disaster in 1989.

 On 1 November 1991, operation of Northern General Hospital was transferred from the Sheffield Health Authority (dissolved on 1 April 1992) to the newly created Northern General Hospital NHS Trust.
 Lodge Moor Hospital was closed in 1994, with the treatment of chest and spinal injuries transferring to the Northern General Hospital.
 On 1 April 2001, the Northern General Hospital NHS Trust merged with the Central Sheffield University Hospitals NHS Trust (based at the Royal Hallamshire Hospital) to form the Sheffield Teaching Hospitals NHS Trust, which was later awarded Foundation status on 1 July 2004.

+In 2012, the Northern General became a major trauma centre providing emergency access to life and limb saving consultant-led care in a wide range of specialisms including anaesthetics, orthopaedics, neurosurgery, geriatrics, and emergency medicine.
+It benefited from emergency operating theatres on standby to perform immediate, life-saving surgery as well as a helipad for rapid transport.